web-dev-sam/BeatSaber-Overlay/README.md

 &nbsp;

 ## How To
+Make sure you have the mod DataPuller installed.
 If you are a streamer just use the following url as a source in obs or other streaming programs: https://bs-overlay.vercel.app/.
 Or If you want to use another Theme just include it in the url like this: https://bs-overlay.vercel.app/?theme=Moonlit.

 &nbsp;